bryntum/siesta/docs/media/siesta_project/siesta_project.md

 })
 ```

-In this step, we create an instance of the [[ProjectNodejs]] class, which is exported as `Project` from the `siesta/node.js`.
+In this step, we create an instance of the [[ProjectNodejs]] class, which is exported as `Project` from the `@bryntum/siesta/nodejs.js`.
 We do that using the static constructor method [[ProjectNodejs.new]], which accepts a single configuration object, with properties, corresponding to the class attributes.

+For browsers, we should import from the `@bryntum/siesta/browser.js` entry file.
 For Deno, we should import from the `https://cdn.jsdelivr.net/npm/@bryntum/siesta@latest/deno.js` entry file.

 There are few configuration options for the project itself, like [[ProjectNodejs.title|title]] and a [[ProjectNodejs.testDescriptor|testDescriptor]] config, which contains the configuration object for the top-level [[TestDescriptor]] instance.
 All other tests in the test suite will "extend" this descriptor ("inherit" from it).
 For example, if the top-level descriptor contains certain value for the [[TestDescriptor.defaultTimeout|defaultTimeout]] config, then all tests will use that value, unless they explicitly override it.